Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/integration-with-post-processing.md

 Now you can use the Volume Override to enable and adjust the settings for the post-processing effect.

 > [!NOTE]
-> The GameObject which contains the volume and the camera you wish to apply post-processing to must be on the same Layer.
+> Post-processing effects from a volume apply to a camera only if a value in the **Volume Mask** property of the camera contains the layer that the volume belongs to.

 Refer to [Understand Volumes](Volumes.md) for more information.